Rafaël Rozendaal | Somewhere

 Venue : Takuro Someya Contemporary Art

-Around the beginning of the millenium, when Rozendaal began his activity, was a time when the internet started showing more and more use on a daily basis in its broadband and wireless forms.
-In the process of creating his trademark websites he became attuned to the architecture and the flexibility of the network.
-Comparing the internet to a “tube”, he considers that the process of installing a program on to a server is similar to the primitive act of creating murals.
-As such, his unique way of understanding the internet has gathered much attention.
-Because Rozendaal’s expression began by using the internet as a background, his works have always been admired for being cutting-edge and futuristic, yet, on the other hand, what you actually feel from his creations are a humor full of humanity, clarity of thought and a nonmaterial beauty.
+Around the beginning of the millennium, when Rozendaal began his activity, was a time when the Internet started showing more and more use on a daily basis in its broadband and wireless forms.
+In the process of creating his trademark websites, he became attuned to the architecture and the flexibility of the network.
+Comparing the Internet to a “tube,” he considers that the process of installing a program onto a server is similar to the primitive act of creating murals.
+As such, his unique way of understanding the Internet has gathered much attention.
+Because Rozendaal’s expression began by using the Internet as a background, his works have always been admired for being cutting-edge and futuristic, yet, on the other hand, what you actually feel from his creations are a humor full of humanity, clarity of thought and a nonmaterial beauty.

 This beauty has found its best expression in his new range of lenticular works presented in this solo exhibition.
 The lenticulars here are similar to his installations which use mirrors and projectors, as both are able to dynamically reflect light.
 It may be said that Rozendaal’s characteristic motives – specific colors, the contrast of light and dark, various patterns, movements and types of interaction – which he was once able to draw only on light-emitting displays, have taken a step further towards material painting.
 However, the illusion formed by light reflecting off the surface of a lenticular is different than the illusion seen in trompe l’oeil or op art since it does not rely on the limit of human eyesight.
 It is rather the medium – the lenticular sheet itself – that which has the property of freeing the colors dwelling in the rays of light, making them visible to the human eye.